Skip to main content

 Scenic Landscapes and High Altitude Passes

-The Snowman Trek takes you through some of Bhutan’s most remote and pristine regions, where you’ll be rewarded with breathtaking views of snow-capped peaks, lush valleys, and alpine meadows.
+The Bhutan Snowman Trek takes you through some of Bhutan’s most remote and pristine regions, where you’ll be rewarded with breathtaking views of snow-capped peaks, lush valleys, and alpine meadows.
 Expect to traverse high-altitude passes above 4,500 meters, each providing a unique perspective of Bhutan’s rugged beauty.
 Glacial lakes and tranquil valleys add to the trek’s appeal, offering moments of serenity amidst the challenge.

 Camping and Remote Villages